IanMercer/pi-sniffer/README.md

 For a specific BLE device the following topics containing that device's mac address are sent:

-    BLF/56:DA:8D:18:25:8D/distance   -- the distance in meters as a string (rough, calculated from RSSI) BLF/56:DA:8D:18:25:8D/name       -- the name (or for unknown devices a best effort like 'iPhone' or 'Beacon') BLF/56:DA:8D:18:25:8D/alias      -- the BLUEZ alias (currently disabled) BLF/56:DA:8D:18:25:8D/power      -- the power level (currently disabled) BLF/56:DA:8D:18:25:8D/type       -- the mac address type: `public` or `random`
+    BLF/<hostname>/56:DA:8D:18:25:8D/distance   -- the distance in meters as a string (rough, calculated from RSSI) BLF/<hostname>/56:DA:8D:18:25:8D/name       -- the name (or for unknown devices a best effort like 'iPhone' or 'Beacon') BLF/<hostname>/56:DA:8D:18:25:8D/alias      -- the BLUEZ alias (currently disabled) BLF/<hostname>/56:DA:8D:18:25:8D/power      -- the power level (currently disabled) BLF/<hostname>/56:DA:8D:18:25:8D/type       -- the mac address type: `public` or `random`

-For a summary of all devices seen by the access point the following topics are sent:
+For a summary of all devices seen by the access point the following topic is sent:

-    BLF/summary/min_devices           -- a count of nearby devices as a string BLF/summary/dist_hist             -- an array of bytes containing the count of devices at each range
+    BLF/<hostname>/summary/dist_hist             -- an array of bytes containing the count of devices at each range

-The following legacy topics are also sent but will be discontinued in favor of the array topic above.
-These ones contain a cumulative value (all devices closer than range specified).

-    BLF/summary/1                     -- a count of nearby devices under 1m away BLF/summary/2                     -- a count of nearby devices under 2m away BLF/summary/5                     -- a count of nearby devices under 5m away BLF/summary/10                    -- a count of nearby devices under 10m away BLF/summary/15                    -- a count of nearby devices under 15m away BLF/summary/20                    -- a count of nearby devices under 20m away BLF/summary/25                    -- a count of nearby devices under 25m away BLF/summary/30                    -- a count of nearby devices under 30m away BLF/summary/35                    -- a count of nearby devices under 35m away

 # Time

 Given delays in MQTT transmit, receive and re-transmit to the receiving application it's a good idea to use the timestamp passed in the packet.
 Make sure all your Pis are synchronized to the same time.

 # status
+* Recently updated to use the Eclipse PAHO MQTT C library which support SSL and Async code.
+This is the only dependency.
-This is a work in progress and is still changing fairly rapidly.
+* This is a work in progress and is still changing fairly rapidly.
-It includes the essential source and header files to make it compile and run without any external dependencies.
-There is a `build.sh` file that builds and runs the code.
+* There is a `build.sh` file that builds and runs the code.
-The MQTT topic prefix is hard-coded but the MQTT server IP (or FQDN) and port are configurable.
+* The MQTT topic prefix is hard-coded but the MQTT server IP (or FQDN) and port are configurable.
-Environment variables are used to configure the RSSI to distance conversion parameters for indoor/outdoor settings.
+* Environment variables are used to configure the RSSI to distance conversion parameters for indoor/outdoor settings.

 # plans
 * Look into pairing iPhones to eliminate random mac addresses